LingChair-Project-Old/LingChair-V0/readme_en.md

 Welcome to LingChair!
 This is an IM project that it provide a new communication way.
 And it serves people.

 > [!NOTE]
+> Due this project only provides Chinese, so it'll be hard for you to use it.
+I'm sorry that I have no time to translate them.
+This project is so large for me to rewrite, so it's still in Chinese.
+>
 > This project is still in progress, [Click me](final.md) to view progress.
 (Chinese)
 >
 > Comments and BUG report welcome